Tellenn/SwansApp/README.md

 - Delete a reputation
 - Delete a money
 - Allow to set a value for every bar in homepage
+- Add a short description on each page.

 #### V2
 - Allow filtering in :